 A poor credit rating can be a big hurdle to jump over, especially when you’re a small business owner.
-It can raise interest rates, impose restrictions and flat-out take financial opportunities away from you.
+It can raise cost of working capitals, impose restrictions and flat-out take financial opportunities away from you.
 The good news is that there are two ways that you can deal with your poor rating: build it back up and find alternative funding opportunities.

 Consumer Credit Scores

 There are two types of credit: consumer credit and business credit.
 A consumer credit score is tied to your personal credit.
 So, the credit card that you use to pay for your groceries or the line of credit that you took out for an expensive trip will be covered by this report.
 It considers factors like payment history, amounts owed and length of credit history before giving you a FICO Score between 300 and 850.

 What are the general FICO score levels:

 - Good: 670-739

 A business credit score isn’t related to an owner’s consumer credit.
 It only has to do with the credit history of your business operation, factoring in business credit cards, lines of credit and traditional bank financings.
 The report does not give you a standard FICO score between 300 and 850.
 Instead, a business credit report gives you a score between 0 and 100 — 0 is the worst possible rating and 100 is the best.

 Here are some of the business decisions and financial habits that will shrink your score:

 - Missing payments

 - Making payments late (even by a day)